Shabarriesh/Policy2People-AI-AWS-Hackathon/README.md

 • HTTPS endpoints via API Gateway

+---

-Expected Impact
+## Expected Impact

-• Improved welfare scheme accessibility
+• Improves scheme awareness and accessibility
-• Reduced rejection due to confusion
+• Reduces incorrect or rejected applications
-• Multilingual inclusion for Bharat-scale reach
+• Enables multilingual inclusion at Bharat scale
-• Reduced reliance on intermediaries
+• Reduces dependency on intermediaries
-• Increased policy transparency
+• Increases transparency in welfare access

+---

-Current Status
+## Current Status

-This repository contains the conceptual architecture, AI workflow design, and documentation prepared for the AI for Bharat Hackathon.
+This repository contains the conceptual architecture and documentation prepared for the AI for Bharat Hackathon.

-The system is designed for deployment using a secure and scalable AWS cloud-native architecture.
+The system is designed for deployment using a secure, scalable AWS cloud-native architecture.

+---

-Team
+## Team

-AI Bharath CloudForge
+### AI Bharath CloudForge

 Shabarriesh Arjarapu – Team Lead
 K Pavan Kumar – AWS Architecture & Backend